 Day 1 Conwy to Bronaber – approx. 70km

 We start our journey in Conwy, on the North Wales Coast.
-It's not long before we get our first glimpse of the towering peaks of Snowdonia and panoramic views from Llyn Cowlyd.
-We wind our way through the park passing Capel Curig, Penmachno, Llan Festinog and onto our first nght on the trail at Bronaber.
+It's not long before we get our first glimpse of the towering peaks of Eryri (formerly Snowdonia) and panoramic views from Llyn Cowlyd.
+We wind our way through the park passing Capel Curig, Penmachno, Llan Ffestinog and onto our first night on the trail at Bronaber.

 Day 3 Machynlleth to Devils Bridge - approx. 55km.
 From Machynlleth, we start our day heading into the Cambrian Mountains with a tough traverse of Foel Fadian and Glaslyn, before heading south under the highest summit, Pymlymon Fawr at 755m.
 We ride the shore of Nant y Moch before heading over the top passing Nant yr Arian, on to Devils Bridge and the stunning Hafod Estate.